Raj110123/student-portal-tutor-system/README.md

 # 🎙️ AI Powered Agentic Interview

-This is a smart, full-stack agentic ai interview platform designed to simulate real-life technical interviews.
+This is a smart, full-stack Agentic AI interview platform designed to simulate real-life technical interviews.
 Leveraging Agentic AI, it generates role-specific questions, analyzes user responses, scores performance, and offers personalized feedback.
 All in one seamless experience with 2 agents and 2 sub-agents.
 ---

 ## 🚀 Features